 Tell the students to make a “BUZZ” sound if they know the answer to any question that you ask them.
-There are some smartphone apps that can produce some funny sound effects if you wish to go that route.
-It can make the game more entertaining and fun.
+There are some smartphone apps that can produce some funny sound effects.
+This can make the game more entertaining and fun.

 Follow-Up ESL Activities:

-To conclude the movie scene listening activity, you could have the class discuss what they thought of the scene, the characters, or even practice using some of the expressions from the dialog.
-If you want to focus more on writing, you could try the Movie Subtitles Writing Activity alternative extension to your lesson.
+To conclude the activity, the class can discuss what they thought of the scene, the characters, or even practice using some of the expressions from the dialog.
+However, to focus more on writing, you could try the Movie Subtitles Writing Activity alternative extension to your lesson.